adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

 even completed crowdsells can have a "project" phase that involves disseminating all the "gray literature" to some public entity enough that the public entity can actually reproduce the invention. this dissemination ought to be recorded in some useful way to make it permanently openly available simply incentivizing open source work will tend to disseminate knowledge, since creating open source teaching materials will be incentivized

-persistently democratic thresholdware cooperatives both incentivize a minimum level of support through the open source threshold, and unbounded upward growth through possible competition for governing influence through the weight-buying aspect
+adaptively democratic thresholdware cooperatives both incentivize a minimum level of support through the open source threshold, and unbounded upward growth through possible competition for governing influence through the weight-buying aspect